Escape vs Bright Security: Full DAST Comparison 2026

-Bright Security is one of the well-know DAST tools, empowering developers with automated security testing directly within their workflows.
-It focuses on early-stage testing—starting in the IDE and is designed for an easy integration into CI/CD pipelines.
+Bright Security is one of the well-known DAST tools, empowering developers with automated security testing directly within their workflows.
+It focuses on early-stage testing—starting in the IDE, and is designed for easy integration into CI/CD pipelines.

 When it comes to security, choosing the right tool can make all the difference—not just in protecting sensitive data but also in maintaining the speed and efficiency of your application deployment.
 Let's dive in!